 Comprehensive income (loss) is defined as the change in equity during a period from transactions and other events and circumstances from non-owner sources.
-Our comprehensive net loss for all periods presented was comprised solely of our net loss, and there were no other changes in equity from non-owner sources.
+Unrealized gains and losses on available-for-sale securities are included in other comprehensive net loss and represent the difference between our net loss and comprehensive net loss for the three-month period ended March 31, 2016.
+Our comprehensive net loss for the three-month period ended March 31, 2015 was comprised solely of our net loss and there were no changes in equity from non-owner sources.